The Knox County Infirmary is a demolished poorhouse that served children, the elderly, and those with mental or physical illness in Knox County, Ohio.

-The formation of the Knox County county infirmary came in June 1842 when county commissioners Thomas Axtell, Christopher Wolfe and Thomas Wade acquired 132 acres in Liberty Township for $3,300 from William E. Davidson.
+The formation of the Knox County county infirmary came in June 1842 when county commissioners Thomas Axtell, Christopher Wolfe, and Thomas Wade acquired 132 acres in Liberty Township for $3,300 from William E. Davidson.
 10 The farm was located along Dry Creek near Bangs Station along the Cleveland, Mt.
 Vernon & Columbus Railroad.
 Davidson and J.R.
 Clark repaired and expanded the buildings on what was then the Bricker Farm for the first county poor house and infirmary.

 A larger facility was soon needed, and on May 12, 1874, the directors of the infirmary petitioned the county for a new structure.
 10 On May 15, Tinsley & Company of Columbus was hired to furnish plans for a new building that was not to exceed $50,000.
-A bid was let for $38,936 and contract for construction was awarded to the J. Henegan & Company on September 30.
+A bid was let for $38,936 and a contract for construction was awarded to the J. Henegan & Company on September 30.

 After some work was completed, it became evident that it would not be finished at budget.
-10 Tinsley & Company secured the building from the elements and convinced the county to take the contract off their hands for $28,000 for the materials used and the labour performed.
+10 Tinsley & Company secured the building from the elements and convinced the county to take the contract off their hands for $28,000 for the materials used and the labor performed.

 Work under the county was expedited, and the new building was opened in September 1877 at the cost of $83,000.
 10 The new, 90,000 square-foot, 9 four-story Italianate-styled infirmary featured 100 rooms and a 65-foot-high tower.
 10 It also had three water tanks on the upper floor, each containing 40 barrels of water each, and a steam power plant.